Khosiyat/about-Me/README.md

 ## 🚀 About Me

-I have experience in Python development, web applications, and data analysis.
+I have hands-on experience in Python development, web applications, and data analysis.
-I have worked on real-world projects, including a collaboration with Lund University on data visualization systems.
+I have worked on real-world projects, including a collaboration with Lund University on a data visualization system.

-I am currently improving my Swedish and looking for an internship or junior role in IT in Sweden.
+I am currently improving my Swedish and actively looking for an internship or junior IT role in Sweden, where I can contribute and continue developing my skills.

 ---

 ## 🛠️ Skills

-- **Languages:** Python, JavaScript, TypeScript
+Languages: Python, JavaScript, TypeScript
-- **Web:** Django, Flask, React
+Web: Django, Flask, React
-- **Data:** Pandas, SQL
+Data: Pandas, SQL
-- **Tools:** Git, GitHub, Agile (Scrum)
+Tools: Git, GitHub, Agile (Scrum)

 ---

 ## 📊 Experience Highlights

-- 💡 Developed web and data applications using Python and Django
+💡 Built web and data applications using Python and Django
-- 🤝 Collaborated in Agile team with Lund University researchers
+🤝 Collaborated in an Agile team with Lund University researchers
-- 👩‍💻 Volunteer mentor at Pink Programming (supporting beginners in coding)
+👩‍💻 Volunteer mentor at Pink Programming (supporting beginners in coding)
-- 🧠 Solved 1000+ algorithm problems (LeetCode)
+🧠 Solved 1000+ algorithm problems (LeetCode)

 ---

 ## 🎯 Current Goal

 I am looking for:
-- Internship (praktik) in IT
+• Internship (praktik) in IT
-- Junior Python / Backend / Data roles
+• Junior Python / Backend / Data roles

+I am especially interested in roles where I can combine programming, problem-solving, and continuous learning.

 ---